Get Started

 Beyond credentials: wp_options stores site configuration including API keys and plugin license keys. wp_postmeta stores custom field data, which in WooCommerce stores includes order details and billing addresses. wp_usermeta stores user metadata.
 A plugin with write access (INSERT, UPDATE, DELETE) on a vulnerable query can modify any of this data, not just read it.

-In environments where MySQL is configured with FILE privileges and the web server has write access to the filesystem, SQL injection can escalate to remote code execution via SELECT INTO OUTFILE.
-This is uncommon in hardened hosting environments but not rare in shared hosting configurations where those controls aren’t applied by default.
+In environments where MySQL has FILE privileges and the web server can write to the filesystem, SQL injection can escalate to remote code execution via SELECT INTO OUTFILE.
+This is uncommon in hardened hosting environments but not rare in shared hosting configurations where those controls do not apply by default.

 Recognizing It In the Wild

 SQL injection vulnerabilities in published plugins show up in CVE databases regularly.
-The NVD entry format for WordPress CVEs typically identifies the affected component, the parameter that’s injectable, and the authentication requirement – whether the attack is accessible to unauthenticated visitors or requires at least a subscriber-level account.
-Unauthenticated SQL injection vulnerabilities are rated higher (CVSS 9.8 in critical cases) because they require no foothold at all.
+The NVD entry format for WordPress CVEs typically identifies the affected component, the parameter that is injectable, and the authentication requirement.
+This tells you whether the attack is accessible to unauthenticated visitors or requires at least a subscriber-level account.
+Unauthenticated SQL injection vulnerabilities get higher ratings (CVSS 9.8 in critical cases) because they require no foothold at all.

 The Practical Implication for Site Owners

-You don’t need to audit plugin source code yourself.
+You do not need to audit plugin source code yourself.
 What matters is keeping plugins updated and knowing when a security-relevant update exists.
-Trusti Security’s vulnerability scanner checks your installed plugins against a database of known vulnerabilities, flagging when you’re running a version with a published CVE – so you have the information before the window closes, not after.
+Trusti Security’s vulnerability scanner checks your installed plugins against a database of known vulnerabilities.
+It flags when you run a version with a published CVE, so you have the information before the window closes, not after.

-SQL injection is a solved problem at the code level. $wpdb->prepare() exists, it works, and it’s been documented in WordPress core for fifteen years.
-The vulnerabilities that appear in plugins aren’t mysterious – they’re the predictable result of missing a function call, or taking a shortcut in dynamic query construction.
-Understanding the mechanism makes the update notifications make sense, and makes it clearer why “I’ll update it next week” is a different calculation than it feels like.
+SQL injection is a solved problem at the code level. $wpdb->prepare() exists, it works, and it has been documented in WordPress core for fifteen years.
+The vulnerabilities that appear in plugins are not mysterious.
+They are the predictable result of missing a function call or taking a shortcut in dynamic query construction.
+Understanding the mechanism makes the update notifications make sense.
+It also clarifies why “I’ll update it next week” is a different calculation than it feels like.